 Creating and executing on an effective marketing strategy is something that many SMEs struggle with, and without which many businesses may not be able to succeed.
 It is because of the “make-or-break” power of marketing that it is important for you as an entrepreneur or business owner to have the necessary tools at hand to develop a marketing strategy that ultimately benefits your business.
 To address this need, Basil O’Hagan has created a neighbourhood marketing checklist for SMEs to better help them attract customers, make sales, and boost profits.

 Whether you sell a product or service, the price you charge your customer will have a direct impact on the success of your business.
 Unfortunately, pricing is one of the least understood facets of running a small business.
 Many small business owners calculate their basic costs, and then pick a price arbitrarily.
 Arbitrary prices, however, mean arbitrary results.
-Taking the time to evaluate all the factors that will impact your price – from your expenses to your image to your customers' prices – will help ensure you develop an effective pricing strategy.
+Taking the time to evaluate all the factors that will impact your price will help ensure you develop an effective pricing strategy.